Forest-Economy-Alliance/SpecieFi/README.md

 2. Android Studio and Android SDK
 3. Java JRE JDK 11 (`sudo apt install default-jre default-jdk`)

-I am assuming that we already have 104 files (100 images + 4 images) with the following structure:
+I am assuming that we already have 104 files (100 images + 4 audio) with the following structure:

 ```
 images